 PROJECT COMPLETED

-Ever since the civil war ended in 1990, Lebanon has been experiencing a country-wide economic crisis exacerbated by government corruption and accumulating debt—150% of the country’s national output.
-In 2020, compounded by the COVID-19 pandemic, more than half of Lebanon’s population has fallen into poverty, and food prices have soared more than 400% while the nation’s currency has lost about 90% of its value.
-As a result, many families have adjusted to eating only one meal a day, hungry as the country hangs by a thread socially, economically, and physically.
+Ever since the civil war ended in 1990, Lebanon has been experiencing a country-wide economic crisis exacerbated by government corruption and accumulating debt— 150% of the country’s national output.
+In 2020, compounded by the COVID-19 pandemic, more than half of Lebanon’s population fell into poverty, and food prices soared more than 400% while the nation’s currency lost about 90% of its value.

 OUR PLAN